1880 Republican National Convention: Balloting

 Meanwhile, the delegates at the convention continued to cast ballots until a victor could be determined.
-On the second ballot of the day, a Pennsylvania delegate named W. A. Grier cast a vote for James Garfield.
+On the second ballot of the day, Pennsylvania delegate W. A. Grier cast a vote for James Garfield.
 However, the Garfield support remained with that one delegate's vote for most of the day.
 The delegates cast eighteen ballots before taking a recess for dinner.
 After dinner, they came back and cast ten more ballots.
 Still, no candidate was close to the 379 votes needed to win.
 After twelve hours of balloting, Massachusetts delegate William Lovering moved to adjourn for the night.
 A few Grant delegates objected, but the motion to adjourn was passed by a vote of 446 to 308.
-After twenty-eight ballots, Grant had 307 votes, Blaine had 279 and Sherman had 91, and the rest of the votes were split between favorite son candidates like William Windom and George F. Edmunds.
+After twenty-eight ballots, Grant had 307 votes, Blaine had 279 and Sherman had 91, and the rest of the votes were split between favorite son candidates including Windom and Edmunds.

 Suggestions for introducing a "dark horse" candidate began to take place.
-Members backing each candidate were equally determined to win the nomination, but some felt that the deadlock could not be broken if new candidates were not introduced into the balloting.
+Members backing each major candidate were still determined to win the nomination, but some delegates felt the deadlock could not be broken unless new candidates were introduced.
 Backers for Sherman and Blaine met after the convention was adjourned.
 Chandler laid down his terms.
 Blaine had nearly 300 votes, and could not simply withdraw.
 As Chandler explained, even "[i]f Mr. Blaine permits his column to be broken, [then] Iowa, Nebraska, Kansas, Nevada, California, Oregon & twelve votes in the Territories will go to Grant...[as would]
 Mr. Blaine's Southern votes."
 Both sides argued until two or three in the morning, but no decision had been reached.
 Grant leaders had also met that night in Roscoe Conkling's suite in the Grand Pacific Hotel.
 They discussed the imposing dangers of Grant's nomination bid, such as the third-term resistors.
 Many speculated that Grant was not going to receive the nomination.
 The Grant backers discussed the other two chief candidates, and found them both to be unacceptable.
 Some of the men called for Conkling himself as a substitute for Grant.
 They argued that with Grant out of the race, Conkling would face little resistance for the Republican nomination.
-However, Conkling refused to accept the idea of being nominated for president.
-He said "[even] if I were to receive every other vote in the Convention, my own would still be lacking, and that I would not give.
+However, Conkling refused, saying "[even] if I were to receive every other vote in the Convention, my own would still be lacking, and that I would not give.
 I am here as the agent of New York to support General Grant to the end.
-Any man who would forsake him under such conditions does not deserve to be elected, and could not be elected.
+Any man who would forsake him under such conditions does not deserve to be elected, and could not be elected."